Published On: Jun 13 2011 03:03:37 PM CDTUpdated On: Feb 11 2015 01:00:00 AM CST

 Dec: 10, 2002: "Just Whitney..." was Houston's fifth album and her first since signing a new $100 million Arista Records contract in 2001.

 Aug.
 7, 2004: Houston poses with Brown and their daughter Bobbi before the premiere of the film "The Princess Diaries 2: Royal Engagement" at Disneyland in Anaheim, Calif.
 Houston served as a producer on the film.

 Sept.
 12, 2006: In 2006, Houston began her comeback.
 She appears here with Clive Davis, founder of J Records, arriving at the 15th annual Society of Singers ELLA Awards in Beverly Hills, Calif.

 Feb.
-10, 2007: Houston attends the Clive Davis pre-Grammy party in Beverly Hills, Calif.
-In 2007, Houston divorced Bobby Brown and got custody of their daughter Bobbi.
+9, 2008: Houston attends the Clive Davis pre-Grammy party in Beverly Hills, Calif.
+Houston had divorced Bobby Brown and won custody of their daughter Bobbi the previous year.